PySimpleGUI/PySimpleGUI/README.md

 <p align="center">
     <img height="250" src="https://pysimplegui.net/images/logos/Logo_Full_Transparent_Cropped.png">
 </p>

 ![](https://PySimpleGUI.net/images/emojis/news_112.png)

-# Two Important updates about PySimpleGUI
+# Two Important Updates About PySimpleGUI

 ![](https://PySimpleGUI.net/images/emojis/search_56.png)

 ## 1. New Package Location

-We were recently informed by PyPI that PySimpleGUI does not meet updated PyPI Terms of Service, that it needs to be removed, and hosted on a private server.
-As a result, you’ll need to add a parameter to your pip install commands in order to access the PySimpleGUI private PyPI server.
+PyPI has informed us that **PySimpleGUI** no longer meets the updated PyPI Terms of Service and must be hosted on a private server.
+To install or upgrade PySimpleGUI, you need to add the following parameter to your pip commands:
-The parameter to add is:

 `--extra-index-url https://PySimpleGUI.net/install `